plone/volto/docs/source/configuration/locking.md

 # Locking support

-Volto provide support for Plone's locking feature.
-You need to enable `plone.locking` behavior on your Dexterity Content-Type that comes available by default.
-You can do that in Plone's control panel or using the Generic Setup facility.
+Volto provides support for Plone's locking feature, but you need to enable the `plone.locking` behavior on your Dexterity content types first.
+You can do that in Plone's control panel or using the Generic Setup facilities.

 ## Volto configuration